mmiranda222/.statsuite/content/getting started/framework.md

 ### short description
 This service (and related database) is used to store and retrieve user-defined data tables and charts as small JSON objects containing the related configurations.
+A Redis database is used to store shared objects (tables or charts).
+Share server is not auth protected, so any robot can spam it.
+In order to avoid it, many mechanisms are in place:

+* tables/charts are temporary stored only during `redisChartTTL` seconds before beeing deleted unless beeing confirmed
+* share server check POST calls rates, over `maxRatePerIP` per second, POST calls, per IP, are rejected with a 419 HTTP code
+* POST body are size limited to `maxChartSize`

 ### demo
 1. go to http://webapp.staging.oecd.redpelicans.com/?tenant=oecd